TheAssassin/mediaplayer-setup/Amlogic-based/Tanix TX92/README.md

 ## dtb

 The box is apparently available in different memory configurations, e.g., 2/16 GB.
 So far it is not clear which dtb is 100% working.
-Using `meson-gxm-q200.dtb` the system boots but WLAN and Bluetooth are not working.
+Using `meson-gxm-q200.dtb` the system boots but WLAN and Bluetooth are not working (possibly only because the firmware for the QCA9377 is missing).

 ## Running Desktop Linux